Article updated on 7th April, 2025

 - Residents or authorized individuals use a mobile app to gain access.

-- Offers convenience as most people carry smartphones, but may require an internet connection.
+- It offers convenience as most people carry smartphones, but may require an internet connection.

 Security Camera-Monitored Package Rooms